FAQ on Climate Change and Environmental Health Competencies

 5. What’s already been done at different schools?

 There are already some schools that either have already started teaching sessions on this topic, are looking to integrate them within the next year.
 Other schools have created specific portfolios who host non-mandatory student-run extracurricular sessions.
-Because the current status is so variable, HEART is currently conducting a national survey to publish a ‘report card’ on the current status of each school by April 2019.
-This is the #1 thing you can help with at this point!
+Because the current status is so variable, HEART has conducted a national survey on the current status of each school in 2019, to be made available in the near future.
+You can continue to help with this, as we plan to re-survey each school in 2020!
 One curriculum assessment survey per school is to be completed, and you can work with other students and with faculty at your school in order to provide the most comprehensive and accurate responses.